freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-23.english.md

 ## Description
 <section id='description'>

-Now that the scale has a domain, it needs to know how to map that data to display on the graph.
-The `range` function is used to do this.
-Since this is the y-scale, you want the `0` in your domain to be at the bottom of the graph, and the `5000` to be at the top.
+The `range` function describes how to map the domain values for display on the graph.
+For example, a value of 5000 followers can't use 5000 as it y-coordinate on the SVG or it would be off the graph.
+You need to tell the range where the top and bottom of the graph is so the scale can give appropriate values for the y-coordinate.

 Chain the `range` function below the `domain` and pass it an array with `svgHeight - svgMargin` and `svgMargin` as the values.
+That will translate to `[430, 70]`.
+This is where the top and bottom of the graph are.
+So a data point of 5000 followers will map to a value of 430 to use as its y-coordinate and 0 followers will use 70 as its y-coordinate.
+Any value in between will scale linearly.

 Your graph will have a margin around it for things like axes and labels.
 The actual line data will display on the inside of this margin area, which is why you use those values.
-It might sound confusing right now, but it will become more clear as you progress through this project.
+This will become more clear as you progress through the project.
 </section>

 ## Instructions